 This scheme is there to support universities of applied science as regional knowledge institutions that may currently be struggling because of the corona measures.
 This mainly concerns facilitating infrastructure for practice-based research.
 This could include resources for attracting (supporting) research staff, material that consolidates the research function, or activities that contribute to vision and networking.
 There are no specific conditions or assessment criteria attached to applying for this grant.
 However, support may only be applied for once.
 A total of EUR 10 million is available.
-The scheme has opened now, and closes on 15 October 2020 (14:00).
+The scheme has closed recently.

 Who Can Apply?